Belize International Foundations

 Protector: The International Foundation Act recognizes the possibility of having a protector as part of the Belize foundation formation.
 The protector is required to ensure that management of the foundation is in complete compliance with the terms and conditions specified in the Foundation Charter.

 Foundation Council: The foundation council members are those who manage and administer the foundation in compliance with the founder’s wishes.
 The council members are vested with the powers and obligations set forth in the Foundation Charter.
 At least one member of the foundation council must be a resident of Belize or a registered agent at all times.

-Audit and financial returns: A foundation is required to keep financial records, which should reflect the financial position of the Belize offshore company or corporation.
-The administrator of the offshore foundation shall keep all records, and submit all returns and documents.
+Audit and financial returns: A foundation is required to keep financial records, which should reflect the financial position of the Belize international company or corporation.
+The administrator of the international foundation shall keep all records, and submit all returns and documents.

 Registered office and local agent: The registered office of a foundation shall be at the address of the registered agent.
 Every foundation shall have a secretary, who must be a regulated person, residing in Belize.

 Time needed for formation: The usual time required is up to 7 working days for the legalization of the documents and delivery by courier.

 When forming a Belize international foundation, ideally you should seek:

 - Tax-exempt or tax-free jurisdiction, including from local income taxes and capital gains taxes

 - Access to foreign investment opportunities not available in your home country